-Lecture Quizzes: We will have regular quizzes starting in the second week of the course.
-The quiz will cover the previous week's material and will take place during the final 15-20 minutes of lecture.
+Lecture Quizzes: We will have regular quizzes during the course.
+A quiz will cover the previous week's material and will take place during the final 15-20 minutes of lecture.
 Quiz problems will be open-ended.
 Quizzes will be "open book", but you will not be allowed to use your notes.
 For this reason, I would recommend not purchasing an electronic copy of the textbook as you will not be allowed to use your laptop/tablet/etc... during quizzes.

-Midterm: We will have one midterm exam, tentatively scheduled for November 2, 2023 during the regular lecture period, covering Chapters 1 - 4.2 (inclusive), which may be adjusted depending on how quickly we move through the material.
+Midterm: We will have one midterm exam, tentatively scheduled for October 24 2024, during the regular lecture period, covering Chapters 1 - 4 (inclusive), which may be adjusted depending on how quickly we move through the material.
 Exam questions will be open-ended.